lilkirito22/SeaOFMath/README.md

 Game made for children to learn math, project made in college, the game has a pirate theme and aims to hit the enemy with the right answer, mathematical operations are given and it is necessary to hit the correct answer to pass the Level

+game made in godot together with arduino to use the joystick